Project-Code-UVA/WahooWallet/README.md

 - Install [PostgreSQL](https://www.postgresql.org/download/) and create a database for WahooWallet:

-  - [How to use PostgreSQL](https://www.postgresqltutorial.com/index.html): A tutorial on PostgreSQL.
+  - [How to Use PostgreSQL](https://www.postgresqltutorial.com/index.html): A tutorial on PostgreSQL.

 ---